YAMAHA XV535 VIRAGO (1988 - 2004) Review

 The XV535 Virago was originally introduced in 1988 as an all-new, smaller, more entry-level, novice-friendly cruiser little brother to Yamaha’s XV750 (introduced 1981) and XV1100 (introduced 1986).

 - Related: Best cruiser motorbikes

-The Yamaha XV535 is basic, trusted, easy to ride and with unchallenging but enjoyable performance.
-What's more this Virago is a great value for money motorcycle and perfect for newbies or laid back commuters.
+The XV535 Virago may by modern standards be slightly basic, but it’s trusted, easy to ride and with unchallenging but enjoyable performance.
+It’s also a great value for money motorcycle and perfect for newbies or laid back commuters.

 Ride quality & brakesNext up: Engine

 Although the Yamaha Virago 535 is a cruiser at heart and its chassis is, on paper at least, unremarkable and slightly old-fashioned, comprising a traditional tubular steel cradle frame with fairly spindly, non-adjustable telescopic forks at the front and quite basic twin shocks at the rear, its ride and handling are, nevertheless, far better than you might expect and are perfect for a novice bike.